tapasrastogi2411/African-Impact-Challenge/doc/sprint2/PB.md

  -  Give user recommended actions to take

-As a teacher, I want to post assignments for students to complete by a specified due date so they can practice what they learned in the videos in a practical setting.

--   Files should be uploaded in PDF format.

--   If the due date passes and the student has not uploaded an assignment, they get a zero.

--   Teacher must specify the total number of marks the assignment is worth before posting it.

--   Teacher must add an assignment title and description before posting it.

 As a teacher, I want to hold office hours for students to attend so they have a chance to ask questions in real-time about material taught in the videos or to ask assignment questions.